harshith-21/NODE-JS/sec2-introToNode/README.md

 Synchronous code - Blocking
 Asynchronous code - Non Blocking

-> if a function or code block is taking long time it will also stop other functions
+> if a function or code block is taking long time it will also stop other functions. so better to run them in background

 ![](images/Screenshot%202022-11-22%20at%202.55.02%20PM.png)